 Malcolm X would become a major leader in the civil rights movement and Nation of Islam.
 For the rest of his life, he made frequent visits to his sister's Dale Street home.
 He was assassinated on February 21, 1965, at the age of 39.
 Ella passed away in 1996.

 The house has remained within the family since its purchase in 1941.
-In 1998, the Malcolm X-Ella Little-Collins house was designated a City Landmark by the Boston Landmarks Commission.
+In 1998, the Malcolm X-Ella Little-Collins house was designated a City Landmark by the Boston Landmarks Commission and the house was placed on the National Register of Historic Places on February 12, 2021.

 For more information contact: